pj-mill/CSharp_AsyncTcpSockets/README.md

 ---

 #### To Run
-launch the server assembly using ctrl-f5, and then launch the client assembly in the same fashion.
+Launch the server assembly using ctrl-f5, and then launch the client assembly in the same fashion.

-The client assembly wil create multiple client processes that will connect to the server.
+The client assembly will create multiple client processes, each of which will connect to the server.

 Clients will send data to the server on a regular interval.